milianmori/audio-sorter/README.md

 #### cleanup
 1. Verify `ffprobe`/`ffmpeg` availability.
-2. Scan `src` for supported extensions.
+2. If `--dst` is provided, create a full working copy of `src` inside `dst` and operate there; otherwise operate in-place (back-compat).
-3. For each file:
+3. Scan the processing root for supported extensions.
+For each file:
    - Probe with `ffprobe`; skip files without audio streams.
    - Measure mean volume with `volumedetect`.
    - If pure digital silence and skipping is enabled, move to `src/tobedeleted` (if `--delete-duplicates`) or skip.